 Case study: Daisy's interest-only loan repayments

-appartment and has been looking online at the different loans
+and was looking at different loans online.
+She wanted to

-Daisy is deciding whether a loan with an interest-only period of
+Daisy compared a loan with an interest-only period of 5

-was worried that she might not be able to meet loan repayments
+short-term but she was worried she might not be able to make

 Daisy used ASIC's MoneySmart's interest-only mortgage